talexandru1987/employee-tracker/README.md

 ## Description

-The Employee Tracker is an interface that will help a user interact with the a database.
+The Employee Tracker is an interface that will help a user interact with a database.
 It allows the user to view tables, add and delete information

 ## User Story